AdaCore/gnatstudio/docs/users_guide/extending.rst

   Optional, defaulting to `False`.
 A boolean indicating whether the Target should have an associated entry in the contextual menu for files.

+*<visible>*
+  Optional, defaulting to `True`.
+A boolean indicating whether the Target should initially be vissible in GPS.

 *<read-only>*
   Optional, defaulting to `False`.
 A boolean indicating whether the Target can be removed by the user.